isomerpages/mse/_take-action/2f-sgeco-faqs.md

 The claim for the final reimbursement should be submitted within three months of the project completion date.

-If the applicant requires some upfront funding after approval of the application, please write in to the Trust SG Eco Office and provide reasons for the request.
+If the applicant requires some upfront funding after approval of the application, please write in to the Trust and provide reasons for the request.

 **Can the grant be used to support expenses that were incurred before the award of the grant?**